What is a PPEC? A Guide for Parents of Children with Complex Medical Needs.

 Related:

-We are so excited to attend Evening with Santa on December 5th at 5:30pm!
-This event is hosted by UF Health Neurodevelopmental Pediatric Center, located in Jacksonville, FL.
-Stop by our table to learn more about Tender Care PPEC and what we do in the community!
+We had so much fun at the Annual Vendor Fair 2023 on December 6th!
+This event was hosted by Marion County Children’s Alliance, located in Ocala, FL.
+Many organizations stopped by our table to learn about Tender Care PPEC and how we are involved in the community!

 Tender Care was a Guest on the DocTok Podcast!